Best Pregnancy Safe Leave In Conditioner (Updated 2026 Guide)

 - • Methylparaben - associated with preterm birth and altered thyroid hormones

-- • Propylparaben - affects ovarian function and embryo implantation in animal studies
+- • Propylparaben - affects ovarian function with potential multigenerational effects

 - • Benzyl salicylate - caused neural tube defects in animal studies